Customization

 is added)

-Merges an already inserted foreground layer (via Insert foreground
+Merges already inserted foreground (via Insert foreground

 , see above) with the current layer.